eed3si9n/eed3si9n.com/original/cached-compilation-for-sbt.md

 Ever since I learned about Google's build infrastructure Blaze, which is today open sourced as Bazel, I've througt of having a similar facility for Scala's tool chain.
 This is not particularly original since there's been prior works such as Peter Vlugter and Ben Dougherty's work on [nailgun Zinc](https://github.com/typesafehub/zinc/commits/master/src/main/scala/com/typesafe/zinc/SbtAnalysis.scala), which was used in Pants, and Krzysztof Romanowski's [Hoarder](https://github.com/romanowski/hoarder).
 These rely on the idea of transforming the absolute paths appearing in Zinc Analysis file for each working directory.

-Before I go into the details of what I've been working on, let's demontrate the problem space.
+Before I go into the details of what I've been working on, let's demonstrate the problem space.

 ### machine-dependence of the build